-important to supplement the general policies for securing green infrastructure in the North Hertfordshire Local Plan, so that Baldock's expansion is guided by specific requirements that reflect the scale of the development, local needs and appropriate advice.
+Suitably located and designed green spaces and recreational facilities play a vital role in creating places that are attractive, healthy and which benefit the environment.
+It is important to supplement the general policies for securing green infrastructure in the North Hertfordshire Local Plan, so that Baldock's expansion is guided by specific requirements that reflect the scale of the development, local needs and appropriate advice.

-The most recent assessment of green infrastructure within Baldock shows an existing deficiency in 'amenity' green space compared to North Hertfordshire's standards14, while the proposed growth of the town will generate a substantial additional requirement for outdoor spaces of different types.
+The most recent assessment of green infrastructure within Baldock shows an existing deficiency in 'amenity' green space compared to North Hertfordshire's standards19, while the proposed growth of the town will generate a substantial additional requirement for outdoor spaces of different types.
 Although the Local Plan proposes development on a number of different sites at the edge of Baldock, these need to be considered together so that the best sites are chosen for different types of green infrastructure - an approach which is made possible by the fact that all the sites (and some neighbouring land) are owned by Hertfordshire County Council.
+A strategic approach is particularly important for outdoor spaces and need for supporting facilities.